lxmliu2002/lxmliu2002.github.io/_pages/about.md

-My primary research interests lie in the areas of **security for single-modal and multi-modal large models**, **multi-agent collaborative systems and their security**, as well as **the interpretability of artificial intelligence**.
+My primary research interests lie in the areas of **security for single-modal and multi-modal large language models**, **multi-agent collaborative systems and their security**, as well as **the interpretability of artificial intelligence**.

 My research aims to build safe, reliable, and transparent AI systems, with the goal of creating a more trustworthy AI environment that addresses pressing societal needs in privacy protection, decision-making transparency, and system robustness.